yitzhak-bloy/face-recognition-brain/README.md

 Front End of the app is created using React. <br/>
 NodeJS, ExpressJS is used for server side scripting. <br/>
-PostgreSql is used to store user information.
+PostgreSql is used to store user information.<br/>
 External Libraries like Bcrypt and KnexJS are also used.

 This repo contains source code for the front end part of the app.
 The code that contains the server side is [here](https://github.com/yitzhak-bloy/smart-brain-api).